umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Media/index.md

 #### File System Provider for Azure Blob Storage
 You’ll replace the default FileSystemProvider with the `Our.Umbraco.FileSystemProviders.Azure.AzureBlobFileSystem` provider.
 We recommend doing this first and verifying it behaves as expected before proceeding with the ImageProcessor setup.

-Currently this package is available by source code or MyGet and the Umbraco package is available here [https://ci.appveyor.com/project/JamesSouth/umbracofilesystemproviders-azure/build/artifacts](https://ci.appveyor.com/project/JamesSouth/umbracofilesystemproviders-azure/build/artifacts)  The project source can be found here   [https://github.com/JimBobSquarePants/UmbracoFileSystemProviders.Azure](https://github.com/JimBobSquarePants/UmbracoFileSystemProviders.Azure)
+The package is available on Our Umbraco [https://our.umbraco.org/projects/collaboration/umbracofilesystemprovidersazure/](https://our.umbraco.org/projects/collaboration/umbracofilesystemprovidersazure/)
+The project source can be found here   [https://github.com/JimBobSquarePants/UmbracoFileSystemProviders.Azure](https://github.com/JimBobSquarePants/UmbracoFileSystemProviders.Azure)

 There are detailed instructions available on the project page, also summarized here.